WJSoftware/dr-fetch/README.md

 ```

 When the button is clicked, the download is started.
-The custom parser simply creates the new instance of the
+The custom processor simply creates the new instance of the
 `DownloadProgress` class.
 Svelte's reactivity system takes care of the rest, effectively bringing the progress element
 to life as the download progresses.